Accounting for crypto business

 Basis of Accounting

-When accounting for a crypto business, it is important to consider whether or not your business should be on an accrual or cash basis of accounting.
+When it is important to consider whether or not your business should be on an accrual or cash basis of accounting.
 An accrual-based account would focus on the timing and recognition of revenue, whereas a cash-based account would focus on the timing and recognition of expenses.
 If you are going with an accrual based approach, you must determine if you are going to recognize revenue when goods are delivered or sold, or if you will recognize revenue after goods have been delivered or sold.
 If you plan to use an accrual model of accounting, it is also necessary to determine what type of revenue recognition model you will use.
 There are three popular options: time-based-on-delivery (TBD), which only recognizes revenue once goods have been delivered; time-based-on-performance (TPB), which recognizes revenue when goods are delivered but takes into consideration performance in the future; and full cost recovery (FCR), which recognizes revenue as soon as goods have been delivered.

 Revenue Recognition

-One of the most challenging aspects of accounting for crypto businesses is determining when revenue should be recognized.
+One of the most challenging aspects of is determining when revenue should be recognized.
 By using a three-step model, these businesses can account for their revenues in ways that are comparable to fiat-based businesses.
 Once a business begins to generate revenue, it needs to record the amount in its books and make sure its customers receive what they pay for.
 This step needs to happen within 180 days of the transaction’s occurrence or else the deal will be considered void.

 Decentralized Exchanges